A Simple Joint Model for Improved Contextual Neural Lemmatization: A Joint Neural Model

 \subsection{Morphological Tagger: $p(\vm \mid \vw)$}

 We employ a simple LSTM-based tagger to recover the morphological tags of a sentence \cite{E17-1048,D17-1078}.
 We also experimented with the neural conditional random field of \newcite{P18-1247}, but \newcite{E17-1048} gave slightly better tagging scores on average and is faster to train.
-Given a sequence of $n$ words $\vw = w_1,\ldots,w_n$, we would like to obtain the morphological tags $\vm = m_1,\ldots,m_n$ for each word, where $ m_i \in \Yc$.
+Given a sequence of $N$ words $\vw = w_1 \cdots w_N$, we would like to obtain the morphological tags $\vm = m_1 \cdots m_N$ for each word, where $ m_n \in \Yc$.
 The model first obtains a word representation for each token using a character-level biLSTM \cite{graves2013speech} embedder, which is then input to a word-level biLSTM tagger that predicts tags for each word.
-Given a function cLSTM that returns the last hidden state of a character-based LSTM, first we obtain a word representation $\uw_i$ for word $w_i$ as,
+Given a function cLSTM that returns the last hidden state of a character-based LSTM, first we obtain a word representation $\uw_n$ for word $w_n$ as:

-where $c_1, \ldots, c_n$ is the character sequence of the word.
-This representation $\uw_i$ is then input to a word-level biLSTM tagger.
+where $w_n = c_1 \cdots c_M$ is the character sequence of the $n^{\text{th}}$ word.
+This representation $\uw_n$ is then input into a word-level biLSTM tagger.
 The word-level biLSTM tagger predicts a tag from $\Yc$.
-A full description of the model is found in \newcite{E17-1048}\ryan{For camera ready, add citation to my paper.
-I removed it for anonymity.}.
-We use standard cross-entropy loss for training this model and decode greedily while predicting the tags during test-time.
+A full description of the model is found in \newcite{E17-1048}.
+We use the standard cross-entropy loss for training this model and decode greedily while predicting the tags during test-time.
 Note that greedy decoding is optimal in this tagger as there is no interdependence between the tags $m_i$.

-\subsection{A Lemmatizer: $p(\ell_i \mid m_i, w_i)$}
+\subsection{A Lemmatizer: $p(\ell_n \mid m_n, w_n)$}